Frequently Asked Questions

 No one knows when or how, only that it will happen.
 You can lock in today’s prices by purchasing in advance.
 At the time of need, the ones that are grieving are in no state of mind to make these kinds of decisions.
 By purchasing your spaces today, you get peace of mind, save time and money, and protect your loved ones in the future.

 What other costs are involved with cemetery property?

 Can we choose our lot or is it assigned?

 How are religious customs and practices handled at Sharon?

-Sharon observes all of the Jewish customs and practices that the lot owner requires whether Reform, Conservative or Orthodox.
-All grounds within Sharon Memorial Park are consecrated for Jewish burials.
-There are separate sections designed specifically for interfaith households and where one of the partners is of the Jewish faith.
-All customs and practices will be respected as long as the do not conflict with our operation of the cemetery or the rules and regulations of the Park.
+The grounds within Sharon Memorial Park are consecrated for Jewish burials whether Reform, Conservative, or Orthodox.
+There are separate “Beersheba” sections specifically for interfaith households where one of the partners is of the Jewish faith.
+All customs and practices will be respected as long as they do not conflict with our operation of the cemetery or the rules and regulations of the Park.

 How many can be buried in one space?

-Burials at Sharon Memorial Park are singular.
-Only one burial may be put into a burial space.
+Burials at Sharon Memorial Park are one burial per space.

 Who can be buried in my lot?

 As the lot owner, you or your heir(s) have the right to designate who will be buried in your lot(s).
 Burial at Sharon Memorial Park is for the remains of the human death of the Jewish faith except as noted above for interfaith sections.